eevee/eev.ee/content/2017-08-13-nazis-are-bad.markdown

 But...  violence is bad.

 That's about as far as the other side of the coin gets.
 It's bad.
 We condemn it in the strongest possible terms.
-Also, guess who we bombed today?
+Also, we probably bombed someone today.

 I observe that the one time Nazis _were_ a serious threat, America was happy to let them try to take over the world until their allies finally showed up on our back porch.